 Support for equality and diversity

 In the School of Physical Sciences, we are working hard to create a welcoming, supportive and diverse community for all our staff and students.
-The School is proud to hold an Athena SWAN Bronze Award and to be recognised as a Juno Practitioner by the Institute of Physics.
-Both of these initiatives recognise work that is being done to address issues relating to gender equality.
+The School is proud be recognised as a Juno Practitioner by the Institute of Physics.
+This initiative recognises the work that is being done to address issues relating to gender equality.
 We are committed to supporting all staff and students to develop their skills and realise their potential more effectively, to the benefit of everyone.

 You can find more information on the University Equality, Diversity and Inclusivity homepage.